lamquocdat/BigData_Weather_Forecast/README.md

 Refer to the files in the `dependencies` directory for more details.

+NOTE:
+- To use hadoop in Windows, you only need winutils.exe and hadoop.dll, no need to install the whole hadoop.
+I have put it in dependency/hadoop, you can refer to it.
+- With Jupyter Notebook, you can install the Jupyter extension in Visual Studio Code and use it directly on VS code.

 # Usage
 The project has been developed and tested on Windows.
 I have not tested it on other operating systems.

 ## 1. Export model
-Run `training-weather-forcast.ipynb` and `rainfall-prediction.ipynb` in `machine_learning/notebooks` to export models.
+Run `training-weather-forcast.ipynb` and `rainfall-prediction.ipynb` in `machine_learning/notebooks` to export models (I ran them in Kaggle).

-Paste the models you want to use into `webapp/app/models/amount_of_rain` and `webapp/app/models/weather`.
+Paste the models you want to use into `webapp/app/models/weather` and `webapp/app/models/amount_of_rain` to override the models in here.

-Change the paths (`weather_model_path` and `rain_model_path`) to the models to use in `web/app/mykafka`.
+Change the paths (`weather_model_path` and `rain_model_path`) to the models you want to use in `web/app/mykafka`.

-NOTE: If you do not export new models but use existing models in the code, you may receive errors related to these models (checksum, etc).
+NOTE: If you do not export new models but use existing models in `webapp/app/models`, you may receive errors related to these models (checksum, etc).

 ## 2. Create a .env file and Prepare Mongodb
 Copy the contents from `.env.example` and paste them into a `.env` file in the `webapp` directory (create the file if it doesn't exist).